+Three hours lecture and two hours laboratory.
+MET-1314 Clinical Procedures 4 (Prerequisite: CPT 1113) The purpose of this course is to teach the student to work in the medical assisting position.
+Thus its aim is to provide the student with onhands situations through the use of simulated office settings, pegboard simulation, and demonstration.
 The student will exercise good judgement, act independently, and cope with interruptions.
 Three hours lecture and two hours laboratory.
 MET-1323 Clinical Procedures 3 (Prerequisite: MET 1313 Clinical Procedures I) This course is a continuation of Clinical Procedures I and will expand the student's knowledge of the more complex activities encountered in the physician's office.
 The clinical duties include maintaining surgical asepsis, instructing patients in preparation for radiologic and sonographic studies, performing EKG's, preparing and administering medications as directed by the physician, and providing mobility assistance.
 Two hours lecture and two hours laboratory.
-MET-1413 Medical Law & 3 Ethics This course covers medical law, ethics, acts; legal relationship of physician and patient; legal responsibilities of the medical assistant; and professional liability.
+MET-1413 Medical Law & Ethics 3 This course covers medical law, ethics, acts; legal relationship of physician and patient; legal responsibilities of the medical assistant; and professional liability.
 Three hours lecture.
 MET-1513 Pharmacology 3 The course reflects basic theory and clinical information related to drugs, including classifications, source, dosages and measurements, regulatory requirements, and basic principles of drug administration.
 At all times, safety is emphasized for the health professional administering the medication and the patients receiving the medication.
 Accuracy is stressed.
 Three hours lecture.
 MET-2224 Computer Con for Med Assistant 4 This course will introduce students to the capabilities of a medical practice management software program typical of those currently used in doctors' offices.
 After completion of this course, the students will have knowledge about working with patient accounts, insurance claim forms, and handling reports dealing with management of the medical practice.
 Two hours lecture and four hours laboratory.
 MET-2234 Medical Insurance 4 (Prerequisite: MET 1113) The purpose of this course is to acquaint the student with different types of insurance, including disability, Worker's Compensation, Medicare, Medicaid, Medicare-Medicaid Cross over claims, group plans such as Blue Cross and Blue Shield, and TRICARE (formerly known as CHAMPUS).

 Practical approach to insurance billing, basic medical and insurance abbreviations, terminology, and ICD-9-CM and CPT coding will be presented.
 Three hours lecture and two hours laboratory.
 MET-2334 Medical Lab for Med Assistants 4 This course covers techniques of the clinical laboratory including competent use of the microscope, and understanding the theory and knowledge of the common laboratory tests performed in the physician's office.
 Develops proficiency in laboratory and quality assurance procedures including collection, preparation and processing of specimens, urinalysis, hematology, and biopsy; as well as accurately reporting test results commonly performed in a physician's office.
 Three hours lecture and two hours laboratory.
 MET-2613 Clinical Review 3 This summary course is designed to reivew the skills, knowledge, and abilities acquired during the didacticum.
 This course will serve to assist the student in preparing for the certificiation exam, the review of critical clinical skills and professional developmental issues.
 Three hours laboratory.
-MET-2716 Practicum 6 This course includes supervised experience in medical offices to provide student with a comprehensive application of administrative and clinical skills.
-This course is designed to give the student an opportunity to discuss, evaluate, and share learning experiences; designed to strengthen learning situations brought up in a clinical externship.
-Successful completion of of all freshman and sophomore courses is required.